 Storm water runoff from the roof CA2 (east roof) will be controlled by ten (10) roof drains fitted with weirs for flow control.
 The roof drains will be WATTS Large area single slot roof drains with adjustable flow control (RD-100-A1).
-The weir opening will be adjusted to the three-quarters open setting.
+The weir opening will be adjusted to the fully open setting.

-Stormwater runoff from CA3, which is comprised of the surface level parking area and adjacent landscaped area between the surface parking and the building, will be controlled by an ICD placed in the inlet of the outlet pipe of maintenance hole STM-MH5.
-The ICD will consist of a 75 mm diameter circular orifice.
-There will be no surface storage on the site.
+Stormwater runoff from CA3, which is comprised of the surface level parking area and adjacent landscaped area between the surface parking and the building, will be controlled by a cistern pumping system within the underground storage tanks placed under the driving surface of parking level P2.
+The discharge rate of the pump will be limited to ensure that the total allowable release rate does is not exceeded.
+There will be no ground surface storage on the site.

-The roof drain weir opening settings and ICD in STM-MH5 have been selected to ensure that the total allowable combined controlled area release rate is not exceeded while ensuring that the available storage capacity on each roof and below grade is also not exceeded.
+The roof drain weir opening settings and the cistern pump settings have been selected to ensure that the total allowable combined controlled area release rate is not exceeded while ensuring that the available storage capacity on each roof and below grade is also not exceeded.
 Calculations for available rooftop storage and underground storage tanks are summarized in Appendix A. Roof drain specifications are provided in Appendix B.